nicholas-long/environment/zet/20230925193834/README.md

   - this will affect the tmux scripts that copy the tmux buffer to clipboard
 - `$EDITOR` is still not defined from within tmux - why?
 - mac os is missing the `ip` command. seriously?
+- problems with the find command mean that i am unable to search markdown from within the terminal
+  - [20230912192810](/zet/20230912192810/README.md) script to search zk markdown in command line

 - how to tell if ls supports `time-style`
 ```bash